opea-project/GenAIExamples/ChatQnA/microservice/xeon/README.md

 ## 🚀 Construct Mega Service

-Modify the `initial_inputs` of line 34 in `chatqna.py`, then you will get the ChatQnA result of this mega service.
+To construct the Mega Service, we utilize the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline within the `chatqna.py` Python script.
+Upon executing the script, each microservice's intermediate results will be displayed, allowing users to verify the accuracy of the outcomes and make targeted modifications if necessary.

-All of the intermediate results will be printed for each microservices.
-Users can check the accuracy of the results to make targeted modifications.
+To launch the Mega Service, simply run the following command:

 ### Run Mega Service with Python